nikhilprakash99/Generalised-Shape-Expansion-GSE/README.md

 To be able to run our code, please these add these files in a folder under ompl/src/ompl/geometric/planners/ .
 Install the OMPL folder and its dependancies by visiting https://github.com/ompl/ompl

 ## Comparison with other algorithms
 We treat individual obstacles as mesh models or point cloud for all algorithms.
 For other algorithms under comparison, the Flexible Collision Library (FCL) library (https://github.com/flexible-collision-library/fcl) is used to perform collision checks.
-A sample plot is shown in the following figure.
+A sample comparison plot is shown in the following figure.

 ## Citation